Digital Forensics, Incident Response and Malware Analysis

 </Sysmon>

-Next we update sysmon configuration by using –c flag and passing the xml file as parameter.
+Next we update sysmon configuration by using –c flag and

-Sysmon was able to successfully log the event, it traced time and date, full path of the meterpreter executable and the call trace.
-It is important to notice that Sysmon will not only detect Mimikatz, but any tool that access lsass process, therefore other tools used to dump credentials from lsass would be detected as well.
+and the call trace.
+It is important to notice that Sysmon will not only detect Mimikatz, but any tool that access lsass process, therefore other tools used to dump

 In the following articles we will see how we can tune sysmon configuration to detect other attacks.